vvanholl/myresume/resume.md

 * Install and configure production servers: 900 Debian GNU/Linux servers spread in 2 datacenters
 * Manage MySQL databases (100 servers), with high availability and large volumes problematics
 * Administer the Neolane solution which have to send 1 million emails to users everyday
-* Deploy in production new releases
+* Deploy new releases into production
 * On call (1 week per month)
 * Write technical documentation